Apple supplier Foxconn freezes hiring at largest plant

-Like other Chinese contract manufacturers, Foxconn, the trading name of Taiwan's Hon Hai Precision Industry Co Ltd (2317.TW), relies on a large number of migrant labourers from across the country who journey home for the most important holiday of the year.
+Like other Chinese contract manufacturers, Foxconn relies on a large number of migrant laborers from across the country, who journey home for the most important holiday of the year.
 Many do not make it back to work, but Foxconn spokesman Louis Woo said this year they saw as many as 97 percent of employees return.

 Apple sold a less-than-expected 47.8 million iPhones in the 2012 holiday quarter, fanning fears that its dominance of consumer electronics is on the decline as Samsung Electronics Co (005930.KS) and other manufacturers that use Google Inc's (GOOG.O) Android software gradually gain market share.

 The iPhone is Apple's most important product, accounting for half its revenue.
 The company's shares slipped almost 2 pct on Wednesday to $451, and are down about 34 percent from their September peak above $700, as investors fret about sliding margins and intensifying competition.

 Apple watchers often take cues from its component suppliers and manufacturing partners.
 In January, CEO Tim Cook took the unusual step of warning investors that it is difficult to extrapolate from limited "data points".

 RBC estimates that just 70 to 80 percent of Chinese workers return to factories it tracks.

 "This year we believe the return rates have been closer to 90 percent, which may minimize the need to hire," RBC analyst Amit Daryanani wrote in a Wednesday research note.

 "Given the timing of the freeze, it may have more to do with higher return rates of employees versus what was expected by Foxconn and other supply chain companies."